Skip to main content

 Last stages of the Application Cycle

-Make an appointment for a Mock Interview with a pre-health advisor at the Career Center.
+• Make an appointment for a Mock Interview with a pre-health advisor at Berkeley Career Engagement.

 • Take prerequisite courses and meet with advisors